teleport-network/documents/modules/XIBC/README.md

     This port allows the contracts to know the receiver contract of a given packet.
   * Data

 Contracts send custom application data to each other inside the `Data []byte` field of the XIBC sub-packet.
 Sub-packet data is completely opaque to XIBC handlers.
-The sender contract must encode their application-specific packet information into the Data field of packets.
-The receiver contract must decode that Data back to the original application data.
+The sender contract must encode their application-specific packet information into the Data field of packets; the receiver contract must decode that Data back to the original application data.

 ### Receipts